Northern Border Regional Commission

-The Northern Border Regional Commission is an American federal-state partnership for community and economic development in counties near the Canada–United States border.
+The Northern Border Regional Commission (NBRC) is an American federal-state partnership for community and economic development near the Canada–United States border, focusing on distressed counties in Maine, New Hampshire, Vermont, and New York.

 History

-The Northern Border Commission (NBC) was created as part of the Food, Conservation, and Energy Act of 2008.
-As of 2021, the NBC has been reauthorized twice.
+The NBRC was created as part of the Food, Conservation, and Energy Act of 2008.
+As of 2021, the NBRC has been reauthorized twice.

+Grant programs

+The Catalyst Program is a competitive grant program for regional projects that prioritizes infrastructure, waste, energy and telecommunications projects.
+The Forest Economy Program is a competitive grant that offers $7 million to the forest sector of the four states in the service area.
+The State Capacity Grant Program is a non-competitive grant to member states to support economic and infrastructure development plans.

 Governance

-Modeled off the Appalachian Regional Commission, the NBC is led by a federal co-chair and the respective state governors.
+Modeled off the Appalachian Regional Commission, the NBRC is led by a federal co-chair and the respective state governors.
 The federal co-chair nominated by the president of the United States and confirmed by the United States Senate.
 One of the governors is designated a state co-chair.

 Federal co-chair

 Chris Saunders was confirmed by the Senate on March 24, 2022, and began service on April 11, 2022.